 Contact Phone Number

+Wiley College Police Department 911 or

-Campus Security (903) 930-1637
+non-emergency (903) 930-1637 or

 711 (from any campus desk phone)

 CHRISTUS Good Shepherd Medical Center (903) 927-6000

 Harrison County Sheriff's Office (903) 923-4044

 Marshall Police Dept. (Emergency) 911

 Marshall Police Dept. (Non-emergency) (903) 935-4575

 Marshall Fire Dept. (Emergency) 911

 Marshall Fire Dept. (Non-emergency) (903) 935-4580

-Though there are many resources available, Campus Security should be notified of any crime, whether or not an investigation continues, to assure the College can assess any and all security concerns and inform the community if there is a significant threat to the College community.
-All incident reports are forwarded to the Chief of Security for review.
+Though there are many resources available, Campus Police should be notified of any crime, whether or not an investigation continues, to assure the College can assess any and all security concerns and inform the community if there is a significant threat to the College community.
+All incident reports are forwarded to the Chief of Police for review.
 If necessary, incident reports are forwarded to the Dean of Students, the Vice President of Student Affairs and/or Provost and President.
-The Chief of Security or his designee will investigate a report when it is deemed appropriate.
+The Chief of Police or his designee will investigate a report when it is deemed appropriate.
 Additional information obtained via the investigation will also be forwarded to the appropriate administrators if necessary.